Lakshminath Bezbarua: Education

-Bezbaroa received his early education at Sibsagar Govt.
-High School at Sibsagar.
+Bezbarua received his early education at Sivasagar Government High School at Sivasagar.
 Thereafter he studied for his F.A. from the City College and subsequently graduated with a B.A. from the General Assembly's Institution in Calcutta.
 Then he took his admission in M.A. and B.L. degrees from the University of Calcutta, but he couldn't complete either.